benarmstead/cmus-music-monitor/README.md

-Script to monitor music playing in Cmus and write it to a CSV
+Shell script to monitor music playing in Cmus and write it to a CSV

 # Running